US approves chicken made from cultivated cells, the nation’s first ‘lab-grown’ meat

 “If some high-end or affluent people want to eat this instead of a chicken, it’s good,” he said.
 “Will that mean you will feed chicken to poor people?
 I honestly don’t see it.”

 Tetrick said he shares critics’ concerns about the challenges of producing an affordable, novel meat product for the world.
-But he emphasized that traditional meat production is so damaging to the planet it requires an alternative — preferably one that doesn’t require giving up meat all together.
+But he emphasized that traditional meat production is so damaging to the planet it requires an alternative — preferably one that doesn’t require giving up meat altogether.

 “I miss meat,” said Tetrick, who grew up in Alabama eating chicken wings and barbecue.
 “There should be a different way that people can enjoy chicken and beef and pork with their families.”